Affordable alternatives to the UK's most desirable areas

 Winchester has also recently been named one of the most unaffordable places to live in the UK.
 The beautiful cathedral city in the heart of Hampshire has an eye watering average house price of £450,000.
 The historic city is in easy reach of the South Downs, making it the perfect spot for keen walkers and wildlife lovers.

 But Winchester isn’t the only cathedral city near the downs.
 Not far away you will find Chichester.
-Here the average house prices are £369,482.
+Here the average house prices are £369,482, which is nearly 18% less than Winchester!
 It is a stone’s throw from the Downs and the South coast and you are not too far from Brighton and London either.
+This could be the perfect, affordable location for your retirement.

 The average house price in Chelmsford is £350,000.
 Chelmsford has a rich history and, like most of the desirable locations, a lovely cathedral along with some pretty riverside spots.
 It attracts commuters due to the easy, 35 minute train journey into the centre of London.
 It is also a lovely place to retire to if you want to move out of London but don’t want to go too far.